Three classical probability problems: the Hungarian roulette: Independence of symmetrized random variables

 Let $(X,Y)$, $(X',Y')$, $(X'',Y'')$ denote independent and identically distributed copies then the distance covariance is the square root of

 The definition of their \textit{distance correlation} is the following:

 provided the denominator is positive.
-An important property of distance correlation is that it defines independence, i.e. $\mathop{\mathrm{dCor}}(X,Y) = 0$ if and only if $X$ and $Y$ are independent.
-The counterexample above makes the distance correlation, which is nothing else than the correlation of the \emph{double centered} versions of $|X-X'|$ and $|Y-Y'|$, even more interesting. \end{remark}
+An important property of distance correlation is that it characterizes independence, i.e. $\mathop{\mathrm{dCor}}(X,Y) = 0$ if and only if $X$ and $Y$ are independent.
+The counterexample above makes the distance correlation even more interesting. \end{remark}

 Next we show that the independence of $X$ and $Y$ does follow if in addition we suppose that $X$ and $Y$ are bounded and their joint distribution is symmetric in the sense that $(X, Y)$ and $(-X,-Y)$ are indentically distributed.
 What we really need is less than boundedness; we only suppose that all (mixed) moments are finite and they determine the joint distribution. \begin{theorem} Let the random vectors $(X,Y)$ and $(X',Y')$ be identically distributed with bounded and symmetric joint distribution.
 Suppose that $X-X'$ and $Y-Y'$ are independent.
-Then so are $X$ and $Y$. \end{theorem} \begin{proof} Let us start from the Taylor expansion of the joint characteristic function,
+Then so are $X$ and $Y$. \end{theorem} \proof Let us start from the Taylor expansion of the joint characteristic function,

 It is enough to show that $\E(X^k Y^{\ell})=\E(X^k)\E(Y^{\ell})$ for all $k,\ell=1,2,\dots$, because then

 thus the independence of $X$ and $Y$ follows.

 By symmetry, we have $\E(X^k)=0$ and $\E(Y^{\ell})=0$ if $k$ and $\ell$ are odd.
 Similarly, $\E(X^k Y^{\ell})=0=\E(X^k)\E(Y^{\ell})$ if $k+\ell$ is odd.
 Hence all we have to show is that $\E(X^kY^{\ell})=\E(X^k)\E(Y^{\ell})$ whenever $k+\ell$ is even.
 This can be done by induction over $n:=k+\ell$.
 Let $k=\ell=1$.
 Then